calebchou21/js-typing-game/README.md

-A little typing game.
-This code is not good..
+A little typing game with bad code...

+Generates random text to type and calculates metrics like WPM and CPM.